Jobs

 • Implements and grows the SOVA Innovation Hub’s RISE Collaborative initiative, including identifying and developing relationships with promising startups and existing businesses.

-• Performance Tracking and Reporting: Drive achievement of grant metrics through collaboration and data management.
-Establish key performance indicators (KPIs) for program success, monitoring progress regularly and tracking program achievements.
+• Data Performance Tracking and Reporting: Drive achievement of grant metrics through collaboration and data management.
+Assist in achieving and documenting key performance indicators (KPIs) for program success, monitoring progress regularly and tracking program achievements.
 Prepare comprehensive reports and presentations for stakeholders and senior management.

-• Entrepreneurial Ecosystem Building: Act as a catalyst for entrepreneurship-led economic development, engaging with local entrepreneurs, startups, investors, and government agencies.
+• Entrepreneurial Ecosystem Building: Collaborate with the SOVA Innovation Hub RISE Collaborative Project Leadership Team to convene, coordinate, and facilitate ecosystem building activities, including but not limited to: monthly calls between RISE project staff and the Longwood SBDC, RISE Ecosystem Builder meetings, RISE Economic Development meetings, RISE Summit for Entrepreneurs.
+Act as a catalyst for entrepreneurship-led economic development, engaging with local entrepreneurs, startups, investors, and government agencies.
 Foster strategic partnerships and collaborations to support innovation and economic growth.

-• Event Planning and Execution: Organize and execute various events fostering entrepreneurship, including workshops, boot camps, demo days, and networking sessions.
+• Event Planning and Execution: Organize and execute various events with the RISE Collaborative Marketing & Events Team and CIC fostering entrepreneurship, including workshops, boot camps, demo days, and networking sessions.
 Ensure well-coordinated, impactful events aligned with program goals.

 • Other duties as assigned.